 Iain Farrington has a busy and diverse career as a pianist, organist, composer and arranger.

 Iain recently composed Switchback, an 11 minute ballet score for a new dance film by choreographer Cathy Marston.
-It will feature dancers on location around the world and will be released soon.
+It features dancers on location around the world and will be released soon.
 He also arranged Laufey's song Let you break my heart again for the Philharmonia Orchestra.
 Iain played the organ at the BBC Proms on Saturday 21st August with Moses Sumney, Jules Buckley and the BBC Symphony Orchestra.

 Iain recently composed and recorded an opera for schools, with English Touring Opera, called Al-Haytham's Light.
 He arranged a set of Ivor Novello songs for Sir Bryn Terfel that were performed by him at the Barbican Centre with Britten Sinfonia in September 2020.
-Iain performed at the BBC Proms 2020 in the Royal Albert Hall with Aurora Orchestra.
-He composed a new orchestral work Beethoveniana that was broadcast on the First Night of the BBC Proms 2020.
+Iain composed a new orchestral work Beethoveniana that was broadcast on the First Night of the BBC Proms 2020.

 A CD recording of Iain’s organ music Live Wire has recently been released on Priory Records.
 Iain composed a new organ work for the re-opening concert of the organ in St Stephen’s Cathedral, Vienna, that was premiered in late 2020.

 Many of Iain’s concerts in 2020/2021 have been cancelled or postponed owing to the coronavirus outbreak.
 Iain’s chamber orchestrations of symphonic works are currently receiving many performances around the world, as ensembles adapt to restrictions caused by the virus, including the USA, Japan, Australia, all across Europe and the UK.